Windower/docs/_pages/plugins/ime2.md

 title: IME
 ---

-IME implements the Japanese Input Method Editor in FFXI.
-This allows you to type text in Japanese.
-In order to use it, Japanese language support must be installed, and Japanese must be selected as the default non-unicode language in Windows.
+IME implements the Japanese Input Method Editor (IME) in Final Fantasy XI, allowing you to type text in Japanese.

+In order to use it, Japanese language support must be installed, and Japanese must be selected as the default language for non-Unicode programs in Windows.

+> **Note:** You may be able to use AppLocale-style programs such as Locale Emulator, but this is currently untested.

 # Basic Usage